-Black-box evaluation is primarily focused on "what a system does."
-Ideally, it should be possible to measure performance based on well-defined I/0 pairs.
-If accurate output is produced with respect to particular input, then the system is performing correctly.
+Black box evaluation is primarily focussed on "what a system does."
+Ideally, it should be possible to measure performance based on well-defined I/O pairs.
+If accurate output is produced with respect to particular input, than the system is performing correctly.
 In practice, this is more difficult than it appears.
-There is no consensus on how to evaluate the correctness of semantic representations, so output has to be in terms of some specific application task such as database answering or template fill (Sundheim 1989).
-This allows for an astonishing amount of variation between systems, and makes it difficult to separate out issues of coverage of linguistic phenomena from robustness and error recovery (see Figure 2).
+There is no consensus on how to evaluate the correctness of semantic representations, so output has be in terms of some specific application task such as data base answering or template fill [6].
+This allows for an astonishing amount of variation between systems, and makes it difficult to separate out issues of coverage of linguistic phenomena from robustness and error recovery.